Do you suffer with hay fever?

 5. Close doors and windows

-6. Vacuum regularly, preferably with a high-efficiency particle arresting (HEPA) filter in place
+6. Vacuum regularly, preferably with a HEPA filter

 Ginger slows down histamine production by reducing IgE levels.